zmingcs/NetDemos/README.md

 Other programs run in same way.
 The CMakeLists.txt can be edited when needed.

 ## Note
-All the demos are just for course and there must be some mistakes.
+All the demos are initially created for a course and there must be some mistakes.